Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 )
 ```

 `device_map="auto"` lets `accelerate` figure out the layer placement.
-Setting `DO_SAMPLE=False` and fixing `RANDOM_SEED=42` makes every run deterministic: the same prompt always produces the same response, which is essential when comparing defense conditions.
+Generation uses greedy decoding (`do_sample=False`), so each step takes the argmax token and the output is deterministic for a given model and prompt without relying on a sampling seed.
+Worth being precise here: the `torch.manual_seed(42)` call only matters when sampling is on, so under greedy decoding it is effectively a no-op.
+Bitwise reproducibility across machines would additionally need deterministic CUDA kernels (`torch.use_deterministic_algorithms`) and pinned model revisions, neither of which this setup currently guarantees.
+So runs are deterministic on a fixed machine and fixed weights, not guaranteed identical across environments.

 Two failure-handling details worth noting.
 First, CUDA OOM errors are caught and the prompt is skipped with an `error` field rather than crashing the run.
 Second, some weaker models (Mistral in edge cases) produce blank or trivially short outputs when refusing.
 Rather than let the classifier try to score an empty string, `_normalize_response()` replaces those with a sentinel `[REFUSAL]` marker that the classifier treats as a certain SAFE.